Social and Livelihood Dependencies on Ocean Ecosystems

 Per capita fish protein (kg/year) = Fish protein supply / Population

-Output: Fish protein dependency ratio (percent) and per capita fish protein supply (kg/year), with metadata on protein conversion factors and data sources.
+Output: Fish protein dependency ratio (percent) and per capita fish protein supply (kg/year), with metadata on protein conversion factors, data sources, and the four-category treatment applied following community sense-check.

 Step 3: Compile livelihood vulnerability index